Information about how to get ESFA funding for post-16 education and training.

 Please read the guide on making significant changes to an existing academy for more information.

-Other ways that 16 to 18 education and training can be funded
+Other ways 16 to 18 education and training can be funded

 High needs students (HNS) 16 to 25 years

-The due diligence process for special post-16 institutions, published in September 2015, is the means by which EFA assures itself that institutions commissioned by local authorities for 10 or more high needs places are suitable to receive public funding from EFA for the delivery of high needs provision.
+The due diligence process for special post-16 institutions, published in September 2015, is the means by which ESFA assures itself institutions commissioned by local authorities for 10 or more high needs places are suitable to receive public funding from ESFA for the delivery of high needs provision.

-As part of our funding guidance, EFA publishes sub-contracting control regulations, which set out our expectations and requirements of directly funded institutions that enter into sub-contracting arrangements in respect of EFA-funded provision.
+As part of our funding guidance, ESFA publishes sub-contracting control regulations, which set out our expectations and requirements of directly funded institutions entering into sub-contracting arrangements in respect of ESFA-funded provision.

-Maintained schools and academies are reminded that from the 2015 to 2016 academic year, it has been a requirement that sub-contracted activity is recorded in the school census return.
+Maintained schools and academies are reminded it’s a requirement sub-contracted activity is recorded in the school census return.

 The requirements for sub-contracting are set out in the guidance note on GOV.UK.

-Organisations cannot novate or transfer EFA contracts.
-In limited circumstances we may sanction the novation of a contract from a lead contractor to an existing sub-contractor or a new organisation.
+Organisations cannot novate or transfer ESFA contracts.
+In limited circumstances we may sanction the transfer of a contract from a lead contractor to an existing sub-contractor.

-Contract novation can only occur with the written agreement of the lead contractor.
-We must also be satisfied that the sub-contractor or new organisation has the capacity and facilities to deliver high quality provision in its own right.
+Contract transfer to a sub-contractor can only occur with the written agreement of the lead contractor.
+We must also be satisfied the sub-contractor has the capacity and facilities to deliver high quality provision in its own right.

 Any such applications should be sent using our online enquiry form.

-The appropriate funding limit for the existing sub-contractor or new organisation will be set as part of the financial information supplied as part of due diligence.
+The appropriate funding limit for the existing sub-contractor will be set as part of the financial information supplied as part of due diligence.

 Published: 10 March 2014